-It's vital to know how to spot the warning signs of a stroke in yourself or someone else.
-Using the FAST test is the best way to do this.
+Stroke strikes every five minutes in the UK.
+It can happen to anyone, of any age, at any time.
+It's vital to know how to spot the signs of a stroke in yourself or someone else.

-- Face: Can the person smile?
-Has their face fallen on one side?
+- Facial weakness: Can the person smile?
+Has their mouth or eye drooped?

 Other symptoms of stroke